Who's who at Cambridge Medical Seminars?

 Dr Joseph Cheriyan

-Dr Joseph Cheriyan is a Consultant Physician and Clinical Pharmacologist at Addenbrooke’s Hospital, Cambridge, UK since 2006, and an Associate Lecturer in the Department of Medicine, University of Cambridge.
+Dr Joseph Cheriyan is a Consultant Physician and Clinical Pharmacologist at Addenbrooke’s Hospital, Cambridge, UK since 2006, and an Affiliated Assistant Professor in the Department of Medicine, University of Cambridge.
 He trained initially in Sheffield, and subsequently in Nottingham and London before completing his specialist training Cambridge.

 He is an active clinical researcher with interests in cardiovascular medicine particularly vascular function and inflammation.
 He is one of a few clinical triallists working on early phase experimental medicine studies of novel therapeutics, was the first MHRA accredited Phase 1 clinical trials physician on campus and has a unique post which combines close collaboration with industrial partners on the Addenbrooke’s Biomedical Campus.

 His clinical service commitments are to the Department of Acute Medicine at Addenbrooke’s Hospital.
-He is the Vice Chair of the local Research Ethics Committee, a member of the Management Board of the Cambridge Clinical Trials Unit, Director of the Cardiovascular Clinical Trials Office and a Senior Physician and Clinical Pharmacologist to the GSK CUC in Cambridge.
+He is the Vice Chair of the local Research Ethics Committee, a member of the Management Board of the Cambridge Clinical Trials Unit, Director of the Cardiovascular Clinical Trials Office.
+Previously, Dr Cheriyan spent 13.5 years via a 50% industrial secondment to the Glaxosmithkline Clinical Unit in Cambridge as a Senior Physician and Clinical Pharmacologist (Senior Director level).

 He has also co-authored the Oxford Specialist Handbook on Hypertension.
 Apart from work, he is a keen traveller and connnosieur of fine dining!
 He is a co-founder of CMS.